What Erik Spoelstra is doing with the Miami Heat is extraordinary, and he’ll undoubtedly be earning Coach of the Year votes if this keeps up.

 He’s had a game-winner against Golden State, a dagger from 30-feet against Cleveland and led an 18-point comeback against the Nets.

 The backcourt wouldn’t be complete without Goran Dragic, who’s playing incredibly efficient basketball.
 He’s outscoring Waiters a bit at 21.7 points a night, and his percentages are through the roof — 52.3 from the field and 45.4 from three.
-Dragic’s slashing style and ability to get to the cup is ideal for Spoelstra and the Heat because three-point shooting is a huge part of their offense.
+Dragic’s slashing style and ability to get to the cup is ideal for Spoelstra and the Heat tramadol order by mail because three-point shooting is a huge part of their offense.
 Moreover, Dragic is a lethal enough scorer to take advantage of single coverage if no one helps off the shooters.

 It would be so, so, so much easier for Spoelstra to do this if he had the James, Wade and Bosh Big Three, and he’s done a tremendous job of having his guys buy into the thought that they can actually make the playoffs and that tanking isn’t an option.
 As of Sunday, they’re just half a game back of the Milwaukee Bucks for the eighth seed.